HuwCampbell/orc-haskell/README.md

 License
 -------

-This project is currently licensed under the Affero General Public License.
+This project is currently licensed permissively under the BSD 3 clause licence.

-If you would like to use this library in a proprietary product, please reach out to me to discuss licencing.

 API
 ---